akilisha/eltoar-mapper/README.md

-## Lightweight data-transfer tools for the jdk
+## Lightweight properties mapper library for the jdk

-Fast and lightweight tool for mapping properties across model objects.
-The framework is also unobtrusive as it does not require any additional implementation of interfaces or extending base classes, and most importantly, it does not use the reflection API.
+- Copy properties between java beans.
+    - Bean => Bean
+    - Map => Bean
+    - Json String => [intermediate representation like a Map] => Bean
+- Fast and lightweight
+- Intuitive mapping where explicit directives are necessary